dbt-labs/docs.getdbt.com/website/docs/faqs/project/why-not-write-dml.md

 ---
 title: Why can't I just write DML in my transformations?
+Or I'm already familiar with DML, and can write these statements manually, why should I use dbt to do this?
+Description: “Using SQL in your transformations instead of DML.”
+sidebar_label: ‘Why not write in DML’
+id: why-not-write-dml

 ---
-Or:
-### I'm already familiar with DML, and can write these statements manually, why should I use dbt to do this?

 #### `select` statements make transformations accessible
 More people know how to write `select` statements, than <Term id="dml" />, making the transformation layer accessible to more people!